primait/localauth0/README.md

 ## Configuration

 Localauth0 can be configured using a `.toml` file, which can be specified using the `LOCALAUTH0_CONFIG_PATH` environment variable.

-If this variable is not specified or something goes wrong while reading the file from that path it defaults to looking for a `localauth0.toml` file in your project root.
+Take a look [here](###Integrate-localauth0-in-existing-project) to see how to configure your docker compose cluster.

 ### Local development